 Aside form handicrafts, collectables were on the table, including a “Classic Illustrated Comics” edition of “Mutiny on the Bounty” encased in cellophane.
 There were also some cellophaned bank notes that were denominated in pounds and were beautiful.
 I asked Mr. Christian about them.
 He smiled and said “completely counterfeit,” although the Pitcairn Islands coins, denominated in New Zealand dollars, were real, minted in the UK and uncirculated.
 They’re too valuable as sales items to circulate.
 Islanders use New Zealand coins.
 Post cards and stamps were a big item.
 Stamps are the major source of revenue for the island government.
 I bought post cards to send to the grandkids, although they will not go out until the mail boat in May.
 Another source of income is passport stamps, they cost $10 a punch.
 The island has no taxes.

 At 10:30 Malva, descended from a Yankee shipwrecked whaler and Christian Fletcher gave a talk.
-She met an American, married and lived most of her life in Alaska, Sitka in fact (degrees of separation), but went back to Pitcairn to take care of her mother.
-She a little over an hour including questions.
+She looked familiar.
+It turns out that she met an American, married and lived most of her life in Alaska, Sitka in fact (I had met her before, degrees of separation), but she went back to Pitcairn to take care of her mother.
+She spoke for a little over an hour including questions.

 For me the most interesting question was about ham radio operators.
 For years Pitcairn Island was a great “catch” for armature radio operators around the world but no more.
 She said there were no more active hams.
 “Why bother when we have the Internet.”
 She told us about the 4 times a year mail and supply boat.
 It comes from New Zealand, and then makes a couple of round trips to the nearest French island, about a 36-hour one-way sail, from which they can travel onward to Tahiti.
 The boat then returns to New Zealand.
 The island has three kids in its school and two preschoolers.
 The older kids go to New Zealand for middle and high school.
 There are only 2 women of child bearing on the island.
 The UK provides money for the school, clinic, a policeman and a public safety officer and subsidizes the supply/mail boat phone and internet service.
 The EU provided infrastructure money and islanders are concerned the effect Brexit will have on their projects.
 They hope the UK will take that on.
 Pitcairn is an expensive colony for the UK to maintain.